Lithuanian Council of Lords

-The Lithuanian Council of Lords (Ponų taryba) was the main permanent institution of central government in the Grand Duchy of Lithuania active in its capital city of Vilnius.
+The Lithuanian Council of Lords (Паны-Рада, Ponų taryba) was the main permanent institution of central government in the Grand Duchy of Lithuania active in its capital city of Vilnius.

 It had originated from the advisory Council of the Grand Duke, established by Vytautas the Great in the early 15th century.
 During the reign of Casimir Jagiellon it was renamed to the Council of Lords.
 Under the Union of Lublin of 1569, the Council formally became a constituent part of the Polish–Lithuanian Senates (see also Offices in the Polish-Lithuanian Commonwealth), together with the Royal Council of Poland, but it continued to operate de facto until the mid-17th century.

 Competence

 The Council carried out the functions of the Grand Duke after his death and had a supreme authority in the Grand Duchy of Lithuania until a new Grand Duke was appointed, as well as organised his appointment.
 The first appointed ruler was Casimir Jagiellon, who in exchange expanded the council's powers significantly and approved the Casimir Code.
 The council was granted judicial powers and became an appellate instance, subordinate to the King and acting in the absence of him, who remained the chief justice.
 Casimir was followed by his son Alexander who issued another privilege in 1492.
 According to the privilege of 1506 by his brother Sigismund the Old, the new laws could no longer be adopted and the existing could not be amended without the council's consent.
 The First Lithuanian Statute of 1529 confirmed its administrative powers, as well as granted legislative powers, exercised together with the Grand Duke of Lithuania.
 The council's legislative powers were limited under the subsequent edition of the Lithuanian Statute of 1566, as a result of a growing role of szlachta and its Sejms.

-The Council carried out executive functions in the state since 1445 because the majority of Lithuanian Grand Dukes resided in Poland.
+The Council carried out executive functions in the state since 1445 because most of Lithuanian Grand Dukes resided in Poland.
 It also convoked the Lithuanian Seimas.